Pulsatrix/pulsatrix.github.io/README.md

 ## What is Pulsatrix?
-Pulsatrix is a collection of projects developed using Microsoft technologies stack.
+Pulsatrix is a collection of projects developed using Microsoft technologies.
 Check out individual project for more information.